moniika21/apt-source-list-personal-template/README.md

 > **Warning**
 > There is some tiny problem with the stable repositories, the codenames doesn't match with the `stable` tag but with the current **debian codename distribution**.

+For querying debian repository to see stable backport codename (only tagged for current codename, not stable):

 ```bash
 $ curl -fsSL 'http://ftp.fr.debian.org/debian/dists/stable-backports/Release' | grep -E '^Suite|^Codename'
 Suite: bullseye-backports